meteocat/pypros/docs/source/ros_methodologies.rst

 (th_r) and snow (th_r).
 It can be either used with any meteorological field, but with thresholds properly defined.
 If a value of the meteorological field is above th_r, precipitation is classified as rain.
-On the other hand, if the values is below th_s, precipitation is classified as snow.
+On the other hand, if the value is below th_s, precipitation is classified as snow.
 A linear transition is assumed for values between th_s and th_r, then precipitation is classified as a mixed type.

-If the meteorological field chosen to discriminate air  is air temperature:
+If the meteorological field chosen to discriminate precipitation is air
+temperature:

 .. math::
    T_{a} <= T_{snow} \longrightarrow Snow